-By Default when you save a document in Microsoft Word, it saves in my Document folder in C drive , to be more precise the saving location is “C:\Users\user name\Documents\”.
-That’s fine as long as you backup your documents on any other external device or a separate partition regularly.
+When you save a document in Microsoft Word,by default it saves in my Document folder in C drive.
+To be more precise the saving location is “C:\Users\user name\Documents\”.
+That’s fine as long as you backup your documents on any other external device or on a separate partition regularly.

 Step 1.
 Open MS Word than click on the round orb on the extreme left of the window to get the following window.

-In this window at the bottom click on the “Word options” tab as shown here.
+At the bottom click on the “Word options” tab as shown here.

 And you will get the following option window.

-Step 2: On the left panel click on the “Save” option, and on the left pane under the “Default file location” you will see the location as “C:\Users\user name\Documents\” where user name is the name of you computer registered,(that’s the default location) under this tab click on the “Browse” button and locate the Partition or the folder where you want to save your Documents, and than click on apply and Save.
+Under this tab click on the “Browse” button and locate the Partition or the folder where you want to save your Documents, and than click on apply and Save.
 From now on whenever you save any Word document it will be automatically saved in the Folder or the Partition you have specified.

 In the Picture below as you can see I have a separate dedicated partition as “Documents” which I have selected and all my documents automatically gets saved there.

 If you have such dedicated Partition for documents, next time whenever you save a document it will be saved in that partition.
 So even if your C drive crashes and you need to re-install your windows all your documents will be safe.

 It does saves you from lot of trouble and from disaster to have dedicated partition’s for your Documents, Collections of Photos, Music collections, Video collections etc.